christophercelaya/DeSo-Blockchain-Editior/README.md

     └── README.md              # This file!
 ```

-## Publishing your app to the App Store

-Expo has really great documentation for how to get started.
-[Click here](https://docs.expo.io/distribution/building-standalone-apps/) to learn more.

 ## Troubleshooting

 Any errors that may occur in the process of developing or testing your app will show up as a "Redbox" error on the testing device.
 A red box will be show on the device with the error message and stack trace for the error.
 The Expo documentation has [more information about Redbox errors](https://docs.expo.io/get-started/errors/#redbox-errors-and-stack-traces).